TolisSth/jit-crowd-emulator/README.md

 for more information on webdrivers and the selenium installation process visit: https://selenium-python.readthedocs.io/installation.html

 ## Disclaimer
-This project is a crowd emulator and it is advised to be used like that and not in any malicious way.
-I as the creator I do not condone the use of my program as way to disrupt meetings or annoy individuals.
+This project is a crowd emulator and it is advised to be used just like that and not in any malicious way.
+I as the creator do not condone the use of my program as a way to disrupt meetings or harass individuals.